kekonen/playground/README.md

 ## Rules

 ### 1. Overlapping reservations
-Just dont use the rooms that are further
+Just dont use the rooms that are used in further overlapping reservations

-A, B and C mutually intersect eachother, but they are not similar
+A, B and C mutually intersect eachother, and it doesnt matter if they are similar or not:

        4
     2  3